 Choice, Freedom, and Responsibility

-Group6flopSummary: We all have the power to choose how we will respond to life’s situations.
-Those choices have consequences and our lives are the net result of all those choices.
+Group6flopWe all have the power to choose how we will respond to life’s situations.
+Those choices have consequences, and our lives are the net result of those choices.
+This section discusses our freedom to choose and the relationship between responsibility, accountability, and authority..

 Alex explained, “In one of my support groups I developed a close friendship with a Christian man who had a beautiful family.
 Although he tried hard and made some progress, he eventually gave up the church and his family for a single, carefree life.
-I think part of the reason he made that choice was because he felt he had no choice.”
+I think part of the reason he made that decision was because he felt he had no choice.”

 Choice